Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 4

 MIT OpenCourseWare.
 18.650 Statistics for Applications.
-Massachusetts Institute of Technology.
 Lecture notes on variance, estimation, and Bessel's correction. ocw.mit.edu

 5